srips1990/yobichain/README.md

 This section presumes that you have root permission and want to install Yobichain for all users on the system.

-1. Install git and clone the yobichain repository
+**Step 1.** Install git and clone the yobichain repository

     sudo apt-get install git
     sudo git clone https://github.com/Primechain/yobichain.git

-2. Harden the base operating system (Ubuntu 16.04.2 x64).
+**Step 2.** Harden the base operating system (Ubuntu 16.04.2 x64).
 This will also create a new user called yobiuser with the password entered by you below.

     cd yobichain
     sudo bash -e hardening.sh <password>

-3. Install the FTP server.
+**Step 3.** Install the FTP server.
 This will set up the FTP server.
 For logging in, use the IP address of your server as the `host`.
 The username and password are as entered by you below.
 The connection is `SFTP`.

     sudo bash -e ftp.sh <username> <password>

-4. Install, configure and run the Multichain blockchain, Multichain web-demo and Multichain Exporer.
+**Step 4.** Install, configure and run the Multichain blockchain, Multichain web-demo and Multichain Exporer.
 This also sets up docHash, a simple drag n drop solution for authenticating and verifying electronic records.

     sudo bash -e multichain.sh <chain-name> <rpc-username> <rpc-password>